Cork Airport: General aviation and business jets

 Cork Airport has a number of services supporting general aviation flying, and also serves business jets.
 Both fixed wing and rotary wing flight training providers operate at the airport, with flying schools located to the south of the terminal building, on the east side of the main runway.

 Business park

 A 9.3 ha business park was developed at the airport from October 1998.
-As of 2017, there were in excess of 50 tenant companies in the business park, including Marriott Vacations Worldwide, Amazon, IBM, BNY Mellon, Nuix, McKesson and Aviva.
+As of 2026, there were in excess of 50 tenant companies in the business park, including Amazon, IBM, Intel, Poppulo and Aviva.

 Ground transport

 Bus

 Bus Éireann serve the airport on route number 225 (from Kent Rail Station to Haulbowline) and route 226 (Kent Rail Station to Kinsale).
 Irish Citylink also operate coach services to the airport from Galway via Limerick:

 Taxi

 The airport is served by taxi, with a taxi rank outside the arrivals entrance.

 Rail

 There is no rail link to the airport, and the nearest station is Kent Station on the edge of the city centre.
 There are multiple Bus Éireann routes connecting the airport to Kent Station via the city centre.